Hire a Student

 Before hiring a work-study student, an employer must first establish a University chartstring from which the employer's share of the student's wage is drawn.

 On-campus employers should contact the Budget Office to open account codes 60122 (Federal Work-Study) and 60120 (Temporary Student Wages) on their chartstring.
-This account must be replenished every year.

 Individual employers determine the manner in which they make their employment decisions; most employers conduct several interviews and select from a pool of applicants.
 Students should bring a Work-Study Authorization Form with them to the interview.